 Cabozantinib is eliminated mainly via the hepatic route.
 Closer monitoring of the overall safety is recommended in patients with mild or moderate hepatic impairment (see also sections 4.2 and 5.2).
 A higher relative proportion of patients with moderate hepatic impairment (Child-Pugh B) developed hepatic encephalopathy with cabozantinib treatment.
-Cabometyx is not recommended for use in patients with severe hepatic impairment (Child-Pugh C) as cabozantinib has not been studied in this population and exposure might be increased in these patients.
+Cabozantinib is not recommended for use in patients with severe hepatic impairment (Child-Pugh C, see section 4.2).